Kodandera Subayya Thimayya: Early career

 After completing his training, he was commissioned into the Indian Army on 4 February 1926 as a Second Lieutenant.
 Amongst the other newly commissioned officers in his batch was Pran Nath Thapar, who would one day succeed Thimayya as Chief of Army Staff.
 Thimayya was subsequently attached to the Highland Light Infantry as was the norm then, prior to a permanent posting with a regiment of the British Indian Army.
 He was soon posted to the 4th Battalion of the 19th Hyderabad Regiment (now Kumaon Regiment), with date from 28 May 1927.
 Appointed the regimental adjutant in September 1930, Thimayya honed his soldiering skills on that famous training ground in the Northwest Frontier (present-day Pakistan), battling recalcitrant Pathan tribals.

 In January 1935, Thimayya married Nina Cariappa (no relation to K M Cariappa).
 On 20 March 1936, they had a daughter, Mireille.
-The same April, Thimayya was posted as an Adjutant at the University Training Corps in Madras, as a fitting example for young Indian undergraduates interested in joining the Indian Army, of what a good soldier should be.
+The same April, Thimayya was posted as an Adjutant at the University Training Corps in Madras.